 "Images of the Holy easily become holy images - sacrosanct.
 My idea of God is not a divine idea.
 It has to be shattered time after time.
 He shatters it Himself....
 Could we not almost say that this shattering is one of the marks of His presence?
 The Incarnation is the supreme example; it leaves all previous ideas of the Messiah in ruins.”

 The truth is, God is much bigger than our biggest, best thoughts about God.
 How often do we miss the things of God when He moves in a way that is outside our God box?
-I think this is why we chafe at the counter-intuitive things Jesus says like becoming like a little child, for example.
-Do we over think and make simple things complicated or worse yet, miss them all together?
+I think this is why we chafe at the counter-intuitive things Jesus says, like becoming like a little child, for example.
+Do we overthink and make simple things complicated or, worse yet, miss them altogether?
 Always looking but never seeing, always listening but never hearing, always thinking and never knowing?

 So what is the way through?
 If you are like me, I am so weary of the head or heart dichotomy.
-I am coming to recognize it is simply not an either / or situation; it is, in fact, a both / and.
+I am coming to recognize it is simply not an either/or situation; it is, in fact, a both / and.
 I am not talking about a mixture like 50% head and 50% heart.
-We need to recapture wholeness, as humans.
-We are more than our thoughts, feeling or experiences independent of one another.
-As whole human beings, we think, we feel and we experience - we are!
+We need to recapture wholeness as humans.
+We are more than our thoughts, feelings or experiences independent of one another.
+As whole human beings, we think, we feel, and we experience - we are!
 We must enlarge the way we think about knowing with both head and heart.